appsmithorg/appsmith-docs/.github/drafts/15938/15938_Audit_Logs_Outline.md

 # Audit logs

-Audit logs are a vital way to keep records of user activity related to app changes, platform settings, and sensitive data.
+Audit logs are a vital way to keep records of user activity related to app changes and platform settings.
 With access to this information, you can ensure that you're able to easily follow up and address any unexpected or undesirable events.

 {Screenshot of audit logs page}